-- The City Council can approve on first reading an ordinance to amend the City of Ames Zoning Ordinance Chapter 29, Article 11 to allow for the creation of a Lincoln Way Mixed Use Overlay District. - 2.
-The City Council can approve alternative specific standards, definitions, or other criteria for the creation of a Lincoln Way Mixed Use Overlay District. - 3.
-The City Council can modify the proposed text amendment based on general design principles rather than specific standards. - 4.
-The City Council can deny the proposed zoning text amendment to Chapter 29 Article 11. - 5.
-The City Council can request additional information before approving an ordinance on first reading.
+- The Planning & Zoning Commission can recommend that the City Council adopt the proposed zoning text amendment to Chapter 29, Article 11 to allow for the creation of a Lincoln Way Mixed Use Overlay District. - The Planning and Zoning Commission can recommend alternative specific standards, definitions, or other criteria for the creation of a Lincoln Way Mixed Use Overlay District. - 3.
+The Planning and Zoning Commission can recommend an alternative approach based on general design principles rather than specific standards. - 4.
+The Planning & Zoning Commission can recommend that the City Council deny the proposed zoning text amendment to Chapter 29 Article 11. - 5.
+The Planning & Zoning Commission can request additional information before making a recommendation to the City Council.

-CITY MANAGER'S RECOMMENDED ACTION:
+RECOMMENDED ACTION:

-Staff believes that the approach to create a framework of design principles with a case-by-case site review will reasonably address the Hunziker request and Council's interest to have a preliminary tool for mixed use development until the completion of the Lincoln Way Corridor Study.
-The attached ordinance is a combination of minimum standards intended to promote commercial development while allowing for additional multi-family housing types.
-The design principles are intended to allow for some diversity of design but to also have a framework for design review to make decisions on proposed Major Site Development Plans.
+Staff believes that the approach to create a framework of design principles with a case-by-case site review will reasonably address the Hunziker request and Council's interest to have a preliminary tool for mixed use development prior to the completion of the Lincoln Way Corridor Study.
+The above described ordinance is a combination of minimum standards intended to promote commercial development while allowing for additional multi-family housing options.
+The design principles are intended to allow for some diversity of design but have a framework for design review to make decisions on proposed Major Site Plans.
 The Overlay will likely function as interim standards and process until such times as the Lincoln Way Corridor Study is complete in 2016.

-Therefore, it is the recommendation of the City Manager that the City Council approve Alternative #1, thereby approving an amendment to Article 11 of the Zoning Code to allow for the creation of a Lincoln Way Mixed Use Overlay Zone as described above.
+Therefore, it is the recommendation of the Department of Planning and Housing that the Planning and Zoning Commission act in accordance with Alternative #1, which is to recommend that the City Council amend Article 11 of the Zoning Code to allow for the creation of a Lincoln Way Mixed Use Overlay Zone as described above.